peteroupc/peteroupc.github.io/bernsupp.md

 Now let _r_(_&lambda;_) = (_f_(_&lambda;_) &minus; _&omega;_(_&lambda;_)) / (_g_(_&lambda;_) &minus; _&omega;_(_&lambda;_)).
 By the conditions in the lemma, _h_(_&lambda;_) will be positive wherever 0 < _&lambda;_ < 1 and _&lambda;_ is in the domain of _f_.

 Now, run a Bernoulli factory algorithm for _r_(_&lambda;_) that uses the input coin (and possibly outside randomness).
-Since _r_ is continuous and polynomially bounded and the input coin's probability of heads is neither 0 nor 1, _r_ is strongly simulable; we can replace the outside randomness in the algorithm with unbiased random bits via the von Neumann trick.
+Since _r_ is continuous and polynomially bounded and the input coin's probability of heads is neither 0 nor 1, _r_ is strongly simulable; the von Neumann trick lets the input coin serve as a fair coin, thus doing away with outside randomness in the algorithm.

 Thus, _f_ admits an algorithm that uses nothing but the input coin as a source of randomness, and so is strongly simulable. &#x25a1;